Bharatcs/Astro-RaspiCam/README.md

-#Astro RaspiCam: C++ API for using Raspberry camera for Astrophotography (with OpenCV 2)
+# Astro RaspiCam: C++ API for using Raspberry Camera for Astrophotography (with OpenCV 2)

 A modified C++ RaspiCam API to support long exposure for Astrophotography.